-Tips to Keep the System Running Safely and Smoothly General Requirements
+E. Tips to Keep the System Running Safely and Smoothly

+General Requirements

-- Keep it cool Clean all component air filters frequently to minimize the accumulation of internal heat.
-Minimize exposure of all components, except the PV arrays, to direct sunlight.
-Excessive heat reduces system efficiency (less power available for loads, slower charging, etc.) - DO NOT STORE/TRANSPORT EXPANDER PAKS IN A DISCHARGED STATE!
-Always recharge completely before storing/transporting.
-Always follow prescribed in-storage maintenance charging procedures. - If the load requirement is at or close to the maximum rated output of the generator, the PRO-Verter 5000 will not be able to charge the Expander Paks, resulting in continuous generator operation. - The PV arrays should always be clean and oriented for maximum daily sun exposure. - The PRO-Verter setup menu might be locked.
-Consult the PRO-Verter 5000 Operator Manual or contact Technical Support for access. - The state of charge reported by the PRO-Verter 5000 will be accurate only if the total battery bank size is at least 200 Ah and if there is only ONE PRO-Verter being used with the bank. - Expander Paks with a MINIMUM cumulative current of 200 A DC current must be connected to the System for the PRO-Verter to function at its rated output. - EMERGENCY STOP: Turn off the PRO-Verter 5000 power switch and disconnect the Expander Paks.
-Monitoring System Batteries
+- Keep it cool-Clean all component air filters frequently to minimize the accumulation of internal heat.
+Minimize exposure of all components, except the Solar Arrays, to direct sunlight.
+Excessive heat reduces system efficiency.
+See In-storage Preventive Maintenance Checks and Services. - DO NOT STORE/TRANSPORT EXPANDER PAKS IN A DISCHARGED STATE!
+Always recharge batteries completely before storing/transporting.
+Always follow prescribed in-storage maintenance charging procedures. - If the load requirement is at or near the maximum rated output of the generator, the PRO-Verter 5000 will be unable to charge the Expander Paks, resulting in continuous generator operation. - The PV Arrays should always be clean and positioned for maximum daily sun exposure. - The PRO-Verter setup menu might be locked.
+Consult the PRO-Verter 5000 Operator Manual or contact Technical Support for access. - Expander Paks must be configured to provide a MINIMUM cumulative 200 ADC to the System for the PRO-Verter to function at its rated power. - The SOC reported by the PRO-Verter 5000 will be accurate only if the total battery bank size is at least 200 Ah and if there is only ONE PRO-Verter being used with the bank. - EMERGENCY STOP: Turn OFF the PRO-Verter 5000 power switch and disconnect the Expander Pak 1300s.